Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Results

-The viewing angle where the Mg I] profile fits best ($\#$176) creates a very good match to the width of the profile at peak, albeit double-peaked, while also having a decent match to the bump in the red wing of the observed profile.
-This bump in the red wing of Mg I] was also present in the observed spectra of SN 1997D, but is often missing in the model spectra.
-This viewing angle has, however, particularly poor fits for the other elements, as all of them show a profile which peaks on the red side of the rest wavelength which is not seen in the observations.
+The viewing angle where the Mg~I] profile fits best (\txtred{VA 177}) creates a very good match to the width of the profile at peak, \txtred{although slightly offset}, while also having a decent match to the bump in the red wing of the observed profile.
+This bump in the red wing of Mg~I] was also present in the observed spectra of SN~1997D, but is often missing in the model spectra.
+This viewing angle has, however, poor fits for the other elements\txtred{, in particular for [O~I] and [Fe~II].
+Each of the other elements show} a profile which peaks on the red side of the rest wavelength which is not seen in the observations.

-For [O I] ($\#$87), the observation might have some Fe contamination in the $6364\,\angstrom$ wing, as in SN 1997D, whereas the model spectra extract only the oxygen-emission, which is likely why every viewing angle underpredicts the strength of the red component.
-The best fitting viewing angle however does a very good job for the $6300\,\angstrom$ side and also has a good match to [Ca II], although the profile fit for Mg I] is poor.
+For [O~I] (\txtred{VA 170}), the observation might have some Fe contamination in the $6364\,\angstrom$ wing, as in SN~1997D, whereas the model spectra extract only the oxygen-emission, which is likely why every viewing angle underpredicts the strength of the red component.
+The best fitting viewing angle however does a very good job for the $6300\,\angstrom$ side, \txtred{although the profile fits for the other elements are quite poor relative to their best fits}.

-The best angle for H$\alpha$ ($\#$185) also gives a good fit to [Ca II], and a quite good match to the [O I] and [Fe II] profiles.
-However, the model Mg I] profile is quite a bit narrower than the observed one.
-The small offsets around \kms{-700} and \kms{+900} in the observed H$\alpha$ profile could be due to emission from the [N II] $\lambda\lambda\,6548,\,6583$ doublet, an element not present in our models.
+The best angle for H$\alpha$ (\txtred{VA 206}) \txtred{has a bad fit for Mg~I], and is a bit too narrow for [O~I] as well.
+Additionally, the [Fe~II] and [Ca~II] profiles are quite bumpy at this viewing angle, unlike the observed profiles.} The small offsets around \kms{-700} and \kms{+900} in the observed H$\alpha$ profile could be due to emission from the [N~II] $\lambda\lambda\,6548,\,6583$ doublet, an element not present in our models.

-The best-fitting viewing angle for [Fe II] ($\#$318) captures the fast rising blue side and slower declining red side of the profile very well, and, like many other angles, has a good fit for [Ca II].
-The H$\alpha$ and [O I] fits are also not bad, but the Mg I] profile is too narrow here.
+The best-fitting viewing angle for [Fe~II] (\txtred{VA 130}) captures the fast rising blue side and slower declining red side of the profile very well, \txtred{although the red side is a bit bumpy.
+It has quite a good fit for [Ca~II] as well and the} H$\alpha$ and [O~I] fits are also not bad, but the Mg~I] profile is too narrow here.

-The viewing angle with the best [Ca II] profile ($\#$158) gives a very good match, although the peaks are somewhat boxy in the model.
-The H$\alpha$ match is also quite good, although the other three profiles are quite a bit worse.
-The extremely narrow Mg I] profile in particular is not matching well to the observations, and [Fe II] and Mg I] peak sharply on the blue side for this viewing angle, but not in the observations.
+The viewing angle with the best [Ca~II] profile (\txtred{VA} 158) gives a very good match.
+The H$\alpha$ match is also quite good \txtred{and Mg~I] is only slightly too narrow.
+Both [O~I] and [Fe~II] however} are quite a bit worse \txtred{and all other elements show a peak on the red side of the profile} for this viewing angle, but not in the observations.